The Best Online Colleges for Military Meet the Challenges of Transitioning Through Innovative Education and Support

 Veterans must recognize the value in pursuing their passions while strengthening business skills and knowledge.
 They'll find the answer in diverse MBA concentrations that allow them to build on prior military experience, such as justice studies, information technology management, accounting, operations and supply chain management.
 By focusing specific subjects of interest and career intent, the pursuit of higher education then holds significant aspirational relevance.

 Recognizing the value in pursuing the passion held most dear while strengthening business acumen, SNHU has 20 career-oriented MBA concentrations to choose from.
-These various course combinations enable the student to focus core skills on specific subjects of interest and career intent, including an MBA in Accounting, Criminal Justice, Entrepreneurship, Operations and Supply Chain Management and Information Technology Management, to name but a few.
+These various course combinations enable the student to focus core skills on specific subjects of interest and career intent, including an MBA in Accounting, Entrepreneurship, Operations and Supply Chain Management and Information Technology Management, to name but a few.
 SNHU has also partnered with the prestigious Berklee School of Music to offer an MBA in Music Business.

 SNHU's academic heritage is strong - particularly in leading adult learners to success.
 The university has been offering MBA programs for more than 40 years, producing thousands of successful graduates.
 Online students are able to take advantage of some of the most affordable MBA programs in the nation, and SNHU is especially proud to hold its tuition rates now for the fourth consecutive year through June 2016.